Injection moulding: Examples of polymers best suited for the process

+Sustainability Aspects

 Equipment

 Injection moulding machines consist of a material hopper, an injection ram or screw-type plunger, and a heating unit.
 Also known as platens, they hold the moulds in which the components are shaped.
 Presses are rated by tonnage, which expresses the amount of clamping force that the machine can exert.
 This force keeps the mould closed during the injection process.
 Tonnage can vary from less than 5 tons to over 9,000 tons, with the higher figures used in comparatively few manufacturing operations.
 The total clamp force needed is determined by the projected area of the part being moulded.
 This projected area is multiplied by a clamp force of from 1.8 to 7.2 tons for each square centimetre of the projected areas.
 As a rule of thumb, 4 or 5 tons/in2 can be used for most products.
 If the plastic material is very stiff, it requires more injection pressure to fill the mould, and thus more clamp tonnage to hold the mould closed.
 The required force can also be determined by the material used and the size of the part.
 Larger parts require higher clamping force.

 Mould

 Mould or die are the common terms used to describe the tool used to produce plastic parts in moulding.

 Since moulds have been expensive to manufacture, they were usually only used in mass production where thousands of parts were being produced.
 Typical moulds are constructed from hardened steel, pre-hardened steel, aluminium, and/or beryllium-copper alloy.
-The choice of material to build a mould from is primarily one of economics; in general, steel moulds cost more to construct, but their longer lifespan offsets the higher initial cost over a higher number of parts made before wearing out.
+The choice of material for the mold is not only based on cost considerations, but also has a lot to do with the product life cycle.
+In general, steel moulds cost more to construct, but their longer lifespan offsets the higher initial cost over a higher number of parts made before wearing out.
 Pre-hardened steel moulds are less wear-resistant and are used for lower volume requirements or larger components; their typical steel hardness is 38–45 on the Rockwell-C scale.
 Hardened steel moulds are heat treated after machining; these are by far superior in terms of wear resistance and lifespan.
 Typical hardness ranges between 50 and 60 Rockwell-C (HRC).
 Aluminium moulds can cost substantially less, and when designed and machined with modern computerised equipment can be economical for moulding tens or even hundreds of thousands of parts.
 Beryllium copper is used in areas of the mould that require fast heat removal or areas that see the most shear heat generated.
 The moulds can be manufactured either by CNC machining or by using electrical discharge machining processes.